jugglingrose/Taskit/README.md

 ## Additional Notes

-This repo contains the React code for the Organizer UI, developed by Corean Gonzales
+This repo contains the React code for the Organizer UI, developed by Corean Gonzales.
+You can visit the app @ https://jugglingrose.github.io/Taskit/